azariak/TutorFlowAI/README.md

 - Allow user to save their current workspace
 - Landing page?
 More branding?
 - Limit input character amount for messages
-- Switch license data authors to repo links
+- Change size of license modal?
 - Fix suggested questions on modals

 #### Color Scheme